ClassiCube/ClassiCube/readme.md

 Run ClassiCube.exe.
 You can connect to LAN/locally hosted servers, ~~minecraft.net servers,~~ and classicube.net servers through the launcher.

 ###### *Windows specific*
-*If you are stuck using the built-in OpenGL 1.1 software renderer, you can use the MESA software renderer from either [here](http://download.qt.io/development_releases/prebuilt/llvmpipe/windows/) or [here](https://wiki.qt.io/Cross_compiling_Mesa_for_Windows) for slightly better performance.
+*If you are stuck using the built-in OpenGL 1.1 software renderer, you can use the MESA software renderer from [here](http://download.qt.io/development_releases/prebuilt/llvmpipe/windows/) for slightly better performance.
 Typically though, this occurs because you have not installed GPU drivers.*

 ### Compiling